CRA Product Classification: Is Your Product Default, Important, or Critical?

 Full list from Annex III, Part I:

-- Standalone web browsers
+- Standalone and embedded browsers

 - Password managers